Bruvato/spend-shield/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Bruvato/spend-shield/blob/main/LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - [HackIllinois](https://hackillinois.org/) for the opportunity to build this project
 - All contributors and team members who helped bring SpendShield to life

 ---

-Built with ❤️ for HackIllinois
+Built with ❤️ from RCM Games